harryjun-ustc/MindFace/README.md

-# MindFace
+# MindFace:
-State-of-the-art 2D and 3D Face Analysis Project Based on MindSpore
+2D and 3D Face Modeling, Analysis and Synthesis Project Based on Huawei MindSpore.

-# MindFace: 2D and 3D Face Analysis Project based on HuaWei MindSpore

 For all main contributors, please check [contributing](#contributing).